ibm-bluemix-mobile-services/bluemix-generator/readme.md

 runtime.description
 ```

-For each service to be valid, it requires:
+For each service to be valid, it requires the following fields:
 ```
 service.name
 service.deployname